AmethystBird/COMP3016-Lab-Tasks/Lab6/README.md

 ```

 ### Data Retrieval
 The texture we are using is the `woodPlanks.jpg` file located in the [media Folder](/Lab6/media/woodPlanks.jpg).
 Either create your own media folder, or take the existing one in this repository & put it into your Visual Studio Project directory.
-Note, there is no need to add the media folder as a filter in Visual Studio for textures.
+Note, there is no need to add the media folder as a filter in Visual Studio for the sake of textures.

-Next, in order to retrieve our texture, we need to call ```stbi_load()```, providing the texture name & variables to store the texture width, height & colour channels:
+Next, in order to retrieve our texture, we need to call ```stbi_load()```.
+We must provide the texture name & variables to store the texture's attributes: Width, height & the colour channels:

 **CPP**
 ```c++